-Our Church meets on the bottom floor of McCarthy Hall on the NSCC campus in Truro.
-Come find us in Room 111 at 10:30AM!
+Our Church meets in the Lecture Theatre of Forrester Hall on the NSCC campus in Truro at 10:30AM.

 For Offices, you can find us at 195 Truro Heights Road.